-Drag & drop the Open URL Deluge task to the editor area.
+- Drag & drop the Open URL Deluge task to the editor area.

-Click Edit and specify the url to be opened and select the option to open the url in the same window, new window, parent window, popup or iframe.
+- Click Edit and specify the url to be opened and select the option to open the url in the same window, new window, parent window, popup or iframe.

-Save the script.
+- Save the script.
 When a new form data is submitted, the openUrl task is executed which redirects the user to the specified url.

-To execute a On Success script when a record is submitted after editing, select Form Actions -> On Edit -> On Success and add the required script.
+- To execute a On Success script when a record is submitted after editing, select Form Actions -> On Edit -> On Success and add the required script.

-To execute a On Success script when a record is deleted, select Form Actions -> On Delete -> On Success and add the required script.
+- To execute a On Success script when a record is deleted, select Form Actions -> On Delete -> On Success and add the required script.

 Actions on click of Form button

-Zoho Creator supports creating stateless forms that does not generate a table at the back-end. you can add custom buttons to this form and write deluge script in the "on click" event of the custom button.
-The scripts can be programmed to do anything you can do in Deluge Script.
+Zoho Creator supports creating stateless forms that does not generate a table at the back-end.
+You can add custom buttons to this form and write deluge script in the "on click" event of the custom button.
+The scripts can be programmed to do anything that you want to do in Deluge Script.
 This gives you the flexibility of storing the entered data into any field of any record of any Table in Zoho Creator.
 You can even use it to retrieve data from any field in any record of any Table in Zoho Creator.
 Refer the Help topic Stateless Forms for more information.